 |Get Updates:||Software Testingo Telegram Group|

-There has to be a solution to solve this problem otherwise server may crash or may become inactive or get hanged for a long time.
-To prevent such scenarios to happen in real life, there is a need to do Failover testing in order to prevent disaster due to the Failover system.
+This problem must be solved; otherwise, the server may crash, become inactive, or get hung for a long time.
+To prevent such scenarios from happening in real life, there is a need to do Failover testing in order to prevent disaster due to the Failover system.

-It is Failover testing that verifies whether the system is able to continue daily operation with the increased load at peak times and is able to recognize that a need has arisen to allocate additional resources and allocate additional resource in the scenario when the system is not able to handle the traffic without additional resource.
+Failover testing verifies whether the system can continue daily operation with the increased load at peak times and recognizes that a need has arisen to allocate additional resources in the scenario when the system cannot handle the traffic without additional resources.

-Let us make it more clear from one example.
-Let us suppose that there are 4 web servers that are undergoing heavy load and one of them crashes due to heavy load, then there is a need to see whether Load Balancer is working as per expectation and are the three web services capable enough to handle the load or does it require manual help or whether the notification is sent to right people at the right time to recover from such situation.
+Let us make it more clear with one example.
+Let us suppose that 4 web servers are undergoing heavy load, and one of them crashes due to heavy load; then there is a need to see whether the Load Balancer is working as per expectation and whether the three web services are capable enough to handle the load or does it require manual help or whether the notification is sent to right people at the right time to recover from such situation.

-In Failover testing, we need to see all things which are related to recovery and are working as per expectation to recover from such scenarios.
+In Failover testing, we need to see everything related to recovery and working as expected to recover from such scenarios.

 Importance of Failover testing

-Apart from load balancing, Failover testing also helps in determining the future requirement of the resource for load balancing and set the benchmark for the future.
-Also by setting the load balancing, the system can afford to bring down any server for maintenance without having downtime without impacting any operation by moving operations to the backup system.
+Apart from load balancing, Failover testing also helps determine the resource’s future requirement for load balancing and sets the benchmark for the future.
+Also, by setting the load balancing, the system can bring down any server for maintenance without the downtime and impacting any operation by moving operations to the backup system.

-And keeping the existing system in maintenance, and allocating the extra resource to prevent failure of the system after the system reaches the threshold value of the load and after which the system is bound to crash if the required external resource is not allocated to the system.
+They maintain the existing system and allocate extra resources to prevent system failure after the system reaches the threshold value of the load, after which the system is bound to crash if the required external resource is not allocated to the system.
 The extra resource here means an additional CPU or server is required to maintain the continuity of the operation without any downtime.

-One more thing to note here is that Failover testing is done as part of performance testing and is very important when doing performance and capacity planning.
+Another thing to note is that Failover testing is part of performance testing and is very important when doing performance and capacity planning.

 Factors considered for doing Failover testing

-There are some applications which are very critical and scheduling downtime in such applications can be a great loss to the business of the client.
-For doing Failover testing there is a need to schedule downtime.
-Therefore there are many factors that are to be considered before scheduling downtime in order to do Failover testing some of which are given below:
+Some applications are critical, and scheduling downtime in such applications can greatly harm the client’s business.
+For doing Failover testing, there is a need to schedule downtime.
+Therefore, many factors are to be considered before scheduling downtime in order to do Failover testing, some of which are given below: